Russian Defense Ministry Reports 31 Ceasefire Violations In Syria Over Past 24 Hours - UrduPoint

 Russian Defense Ministry Reports 31 Ceasefire Violations In Syria Over Past 24 Hours

-The Russian side of the Russian-Turkish commission monitoring the implementation of a ceasefire in Syria has registered 31 truce violations in the Middle Eastern country over the past 24 hours, while Turkey recorded six violations, the information bulletin of the Russian Defense Ministry said on Saturday

-MOSCOW (UrduPoint News / Sputnik - 21st November, 2020) The Russian side of the Russian-Turkish commission monitoring the implementation of a ceasefire in Syria has registered 31 truce violations in the middle Eastern country over the past 24 hours, while Turkey recorded six violations, the information bulletin of the Russian Defense Ministry said on Saturday.
+MOSCOW (UrduPoint News / Sputnik - 22nd November, 2020) The Russian side of the Russian-Turkish commission monitoring the implementation of a ceasefire in Syria has registered 31 truce violations in the middle Eastern country over the past 24 hours, while Turkey recorded seven violations, the information bulletin of the Russian Defense Ministry said on Sunday.

-"The Russian side of the Russian-Turkish joint commission ... has registered 31 instances of firing in the [following] provinces: three in Aleppo, six in Latakia, 18 in Idlib, four in Hama.
-The Turkish side has reported six instances of firing; the Russian part of the representative office confirmed none of them" the bulletin said.
+"The Russian side of the Russian-Turkish joint commission ... has registered 31 instances of firing in the [following] provinces: three in Aleppo, 12 in Latakia, 14 in Idlib, two in Hama.
+The Turkish side has reported seven instances of firing; the Russian part of the representative office confirmed none of them" the bulletin said.

 The ministry has noted that the Center for Reconciliation of Opposing Sides and Refugee Migration Monitoring in Syria held no humanitarian actions in the last 24 hours.